dynatrace-wwse/workshop-dynatrace-log-analytics/docs/4-deploy-dynatrace.md

 # Deploy Dynatrace
 --8<-- "snippets/send-bizevent/4-deploy-dynatrace.js"

+!!! tip "Deploy Dynatrace Approach"
+    This guide offers (2) approaches to deploying Dynatrace for this workshop.
+To speed things up and get log data into Dynatrace as quickly as possible, the automated (scripted) approach will deploy Dynatrace for you using helper functions.
+To learn the process of deploying Dynatrace on Kubernetes and to customize the deployment to your needs, you can follow the manual (guided) approach.

 Dynatrace provides integrated log management and analytics for your Kubernetes environments by either running the OneAgent Log Module or integrating with log collectors such as Fluent Bit, OpenTelemetry Collector, Logstash, or Fluentd.

 Dynatrace provides a flexible approach to Kubernetes observability where you can pick and choose the level of observability you need for your Kubernetes clusters.
 The Dynatrace Operator manages all the components needed to get the data into Dynatrace for you.
 This also applies to collecting logs from Kubernetes containers.
 Depending on the selected observability option, the Dynatrace Operator configures and manages the Log Module to work in conjunction with or without a OneAgent on the node.